Bellaire Middle School ranks in Ohio

-BELLAIRE — U.S. News & World Report ranked Bellaire Middle School as 201 out of 79,000 elementary and middle schools nationwide for 2025.
+BELLAIRE — U.S. News & World Report ranked Bellaire Middle School as No. 201 in Ohio as the media company comes out with 2025 rankings.

 Schools are ranked by the publication at the state and district levels.
-This is the second middle school in Belmont County to be ranked by the U.S. News & World Report 2025.
-St. Clairsville Middle School ranked 191.
+This is the another middle school in Belmont County ranked by the U.S. News & World Report 2025.
+St. Clairsville Middle School ranked 191 in Ohio.

 To receive a ranking, state assessments were analyzed of students who are proficient or above in mathematics and reading/language arts, while considering students’ backgrounds, achievement in core subjects and how well schools are educating their students.